collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 ## Methods
-- Test data
+- Choice of Test data
-- Variant Calling and Annotation
+- Variant Calling and Annotation Pipeline
 - Gene expression analysis
 - Identification of variants with clinical relevance
 - Visualization of data